 Equal Place delivers tailor-made learning on two globally recognized platforms: NotesMaster, offered in English, and Dawere, offered in Spanish.
 These platforms will be provided at no cost to students or their families.

 Freedom of Movement

-You have the right to move freely throughout national territory and choose where you want to live, but you must update LWC and the Immigration Division of changes to your address.
+You have the right to move freely throughout national territory and choose where you want to live, but you must update UNHCR of changes to your address.

-While awaiting the determination of your claim, you must stay in Trinidad and Tobago or inform the Refugee Unit and UNHCR of your intent to depart the country.
-If you leave at any time without prior communication to the Refugee Unit and UNHCR, it may be considered abandonment of your asylum claim.
+While awaiting the determination of your claim, you must stay in Trinidad and Tobago or inform UNHCR of your intent to depart the country.
+If you leave at any time without prior communication to UNHCR, it may be considered abandonment of your asylum claim.